DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/selection.md

 ### Hidden Select All

-It is also possible to hide the Select All checkbox:
+It is also possible to hide the Select All check box:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/selection/hidden-select-all)